 - An additional research project leads to a Masters degree, provided by Middlesex University

 When choosing someone to work with you should feel comfortable and safe talking to them.
 Many psychotherapists and counsellors offer an initial appointment to allow you to assess each other and decide if you both wish to continue with the work.

 It is important that you check your psychotherapist or counsellor is qualified and has membership of a regulating professional organisation.

 I am a fully accredited member of the British Association for Counselling and Psychotherapy, and registered with the United Kingdom Register of Counsellors/Psychotherapists.
 BACP accreditation is only awarded to experienced psychotherapists and counsellors who have fulfilled all the relevant criteria, which includes undertaking their own personal therapy.
-I adhere to the BACP ethical framework, which means you can be confident that I abide by a strict code of confidentiality, that I undertake regular ongoing training and that I am appropriately supervised.
+I adhere to the BACP ethical framework, so you can be confident that I abide by a strict code of confidentiality, that I undertake regular ongoing training and that I am appropriately supervised.